hfboyce/tableau_course/_build/html/_sources/lessons/tableau1.md

 We are going to use a CSV named `street-trees.csv` for our demo.

 Locate your file and click ***Open***.

+I'll be using the `street-trees.csv` file located in this [Google Drive file](https://drive.google.com/drive/folders/1IP1Vs8bJnGElKfqZ8VkNlLVX-VXJZfaV)

 <img src="imgs/picking.png"  width = "85%" alt="404 image" />